What To Do On Your First Day in The Gym

 What I’m talking about is balancing the barbell on the rack, bench press or stands.
 Loading too much weight on one side has a see-saw effect that sends the opposite end flipping into the air.

 It depends how far apart the uprights on the rack are, but to be safe, I never have more than a 45lbs/20kg difference between each side.

 Don’t struggle by yourself or do anything you are unsure of.
 There should be plenty of staff around to lend a hand.

 If not, ask a member that looks like they know what they are doing.
 Most people will be willing to help you out.

-If they’re not willing to help, then good news, you discovered the gym a$$-hole on your first day.
-You can now avoid him/her from the get-go.
+If they’re not willing to help, then good news, you discovered someone to avoid on your first day.

 Be courteous and anything you use back where it should go.
 Don’t be lazy.